- What’s a Peer Tutor?

 First, check to see if peer tutoring is available for the course you are taking.
-If it is, follow these instructions to fill out your peer tutoring application.
+If it is, follow these instructions to fill out your peer tutoring request.
 If you have any questions, feel free to contact us.

 What Courses have available tutors?

 Please see our current list of available courses.

 Do I have to be eligible to get a tutor?

 Can I join more than one Group Tutorial?

 Can I do both Group Tutorial and Drop-In Tutoring?

 What is Drop-in Tutoring?

 Drop-in Tutoring is an opportunity for students in certain courses to get extra help from a peer tutor during regularly scheduled sessions.
 You are welcome to drop by at any time during the scheduled times for as long as you wish!

 What are Math Study Groups?

 Math study groups are available to any student seeking additional assistance in certain math courses.
 Led by one of our learning consultants, our math study groups are a great opportunity to get answers to questions, work with your peers, and stay on top of your math challenges.
 Each week students will work on problem students that are focused on key concepts students must master in order to do well in the course.

 What do I need to understand about having a tutor?

 There are certain responsibilities for both the tutor and the tutee.
 The information on “Tutee Responsibilities” details your responsibilities and important information you need to know about having a tutor.

-Students with one-on-one tutoring meet weekly with tutors in a convenient public location on campus such as an empty classroom, the library, or a dorm common area.
-You and your tutor will agree on a time and a location that works for you both.
+Students with a Group Tutorial meet weekly with tutors in a convenient public location on campus such as an empty classroom, the library, or a dorm common area.
+Your assigned tutor will inform you of the Group Tutorial location.